wchongmh/wchongmh.github.io/_projects/hevacomp01.md

     </h2>

     <div class="project-description">
-      <p>The two-story building's energy efficiency could be improved, according to the Hevacomp analysis.
-While the boiler and radiator sizing were suitable, the supply and extract ducts needed adjustment.
-The building's heating losses were higher than expected, leading to increased energy consumption.</p>
+      <p>The Hevacomp analysis of the two-story building identified several opportunities to enhance energy efficiency while maintaining indoor comfort.
+Although the boiler and radiator sizing were appropriate, adjustments to the supply and extract ducts were recommended.
+The analysis revealed higher-than-expected heating losses, totaling 35,144W, primarily due to infiltration (38%) and glazing (28%), contributing to increased energy consumption.</p>

       <p>Recommendations for improvement include:</p>
       <ul>